Bio

 Public Engagement and Media

-I am actively involved in public scholarship through contributions to outlets like Cultural Anthropology, Antipode Online, Anthropology News, and Engagement.
-My recent essay, "Planning for Ghosts", published in the Coastal Futures series by Cultural Anthropology, reflects on how colonial legacies continue to shape contemporary coastal management practices.
+Shelly is actively involved in public scholarship through contributions to outlets like Cultural Anthropology, Antipode Online, Anthropology News, and Engagement.
+Her recent essay, "Planning for Ghosts", published in the Coastal Futures series by Cultural Anthropology, reflects on how colonial legacies continue to shape contemporary coastal management practices.

 Contact

-If you are interested in collaborating, learning more about my research, or have other inquiries, feel free to reach out via email.
+If you are interested in collaborating, learning more about Shelly’s research, or have other inquiries, feel free to reach out via email.